kiith-sa/ICE/doc/html/_sources/modding_reference/level.txt

 -------------------------

 ======== =======================================================================
-effect X Display specified type of effect.
-The effect itself is a mapping
+effect X Display specified effect.
+The effect itself is a mapping describing
-         describing parameters of the effect.
-X can be either ``text`` (show text centered in the screen) or ``lines`` (generate random lines on the background, useful for e.g. a starfield effect).
+         of parameters of the effect.
+X can be either ``text`` (show text centered in the screen) or ``lines`` (generate random lines on the background, useful for a starfield effect).
 Effect parameters are further described in tables below. wave     Launch a wave, spawning its units.
 This spawns the wave entity.
          This instruction can be in one of multiple formats.
 These are described further below.